Alcaraz clinches year-end top spot with ATP Finals win over Musetti

 “This tournament is really important for me,” added Alcaraz, who will face either Alexander Zverev or Felix Auger-Aliassime in the last four.

-“I’m excited about qualifying for the semi-finals and hopefully getting to the final.
+“I’m excited about qualifying for the semifinals and hopefully getting to the final.
 We will see, part of the job is done, but I’m excited to keep going.”

 De Minaur downs Fritz